xkilian/snmp_exporter/generator/README.md

                              #   EnumAsInfo: An enum for which a single timeseries is created.
 Good for constant values.
                              #   EnumAsStateSet: An enum with a time series per state.
 Good for variable low-cardinality enums.
                              #   Bits: An RFC 2578 BITS construct, which produces a StateSet with a time series per bit.

+    filters: # Define filters no reduce the scope of walked oid / metric gathered
+      static: # static filters are handled in the generator
+        instance: # instance filter let specify specific instance to get for the list of target specified
+                  # If one of the target is in a lookup, the filter will apply to oiding depending on it
+          - targets:
+            - bsnDot11EssSsid
+            instances: ["2","3","4"]  # List of instance to get

+        metric: # metric filter let specify specific oid in the subtree to get metric on
+                # it will not limit the number of request made to the hardware (as the exporter will Walk over the parent oid)
+                # The metrics specified in the list will be written in the snmp.yml.
+(Other will be discarded)
+          - oid: 1.3.6.1.2.1.2.2.1
+            metrics : ["3", "5", "7", "14"]

+      dynamic: # dynamic filters are handed by the exporter.
+The generator simply copy them
+               # (Not implemented yet) the exporter will do a snmp get of the oid and will restrict snmp get made on the targets
+               # if the value returned is in the values list
+        - oid: 1.3.6.1.2.1.2.2.1.7
+          targets:
+            - "1.3.6.1.2.1.2.2.1.4"
+          values: ["1", "2"]
 ```

 ### EnumAsInfo and EnumAsStateSet